U.S., Russia prisoner swap secures release of Evan Gershkovich, Paul Whelan and others

 Kurmasheva, a journalist based in Prague for the U.S-funded Radio Free Europe / Radio Liberty (RFE/RL) who holds dual Russian and American citizenship, was detained in June of 2023, after visiting her mother in May.
 Russian authorities charged her with disseminating false information about Russia's military before sentencing her to six and a half years in prison in a hurried, secret trial in July of this year.

+Pavel Butorin, Kurmasheva's husband, said Thursday, "After over a year of separation and more than nine months of brutal detention, Alsu will finally be free.
+Thanks to the unwavering efforts of the U.S. government and our tireless advocacy work, she will soon reunite with her family."

-Unlike Whelan and Gershkovich, Kurmasheva was not officially deemed wrongfully detained by the U.S., but President Biden publicly called for her release at the White House Correspondents' Dinner in April 2024.
+Unlike Whelan and Gershkovich, Kurmasheva was not officially deemed wrongfully detained by the U.S., but Mr. Biden publicly called for her release at the White House Correspondents' Dinner in April 2024.

 Not all Americans currently imprisoned in Russia were involved in the swap.
 American teacher Marc Fogel, musician Michael Travis Leake, U.S. Army staff sergeant Gordon Black, and Russian-American ballerina Ksenia Karelina remain imprisoned, among others.